ljmartin/Missing_label_problem/filling_in_missing_labels/README.md

 * already calculated data from `run_comparison.py` in `comparison_full`

 * `negatives.csv` which we use to show that only 0.01 % of ligands predicted by the label correlation matrix approach are actual known negatives.

+* `finding_puchem.ipynb`, which demonstrates downloading assay data from PubChem to check the validity of the predicted labels